eruption-project/eruption/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Logs**
-Provide logs `sudo systemctl -u eruption.service -b`
+Provide logs `sudo journalctl -u eruption.service -b`

 **Screenshots (optional)**
 If applicable, add screenshots to help explain your problem.